Talostone® Silicosis statement

 FUTURE FOR THE STONE INDUSTRY

-Firstly, let us state that we are 100 per cent committed to a safe working environment for all stakeholders in the industry.
-This has been our number one priority since we first opened our doors in Sydney 10 years ago in 2013.
-The health and safety of workers is a non-negotiable matter for us.
+At Talostone®, we have are 100% committed to a safe working environment for all stakeholders in the industry and it has been our number one priority since we first opened our doors in Sydney in 2013.

 QUESTIONS AND ANSWERS